July 23, 2019

 Digital Transformation Trends to Watch in 2020

-We’re halfway through July, so what better time to take a peek around the corner and make some predictions about 2020!
+What better time to take a peek around the corner and make some predictions about 2020!
 Here are some things we are watching closely:

 Faster wireless, better coverage: 5G is here now, and it’s here to stay.
 AND it’s only going to get better.
 Here’s every U.S. city with 5G coverage right now.
 In 2020, not only are we looking forward to faster speeds and better coverage, we’re also looking forward to significant advances in fields like telemedicine, connected vehicles, and augmented reality.